Hero472/langscript/README.md

 ### Usage
-do `cargo run` to play with the interpreter and also now you can code, with the command `cargo run [path]` you can run any code you have in any extension.
+do `cargo run` to play with the interpreter and also now you can code, with the command `cargo run [path]` you can run any code you have with any extension.

 ## Roadmap